-• Special Dates:

-- o Midterm: Monday, November 13, 2023 - o Final paper due: Monday, November 20, 2023 - Canvas Usage: All course correspondence will be handled via Canvas.
+- Logistics: This class will meet in-person on Mondays from 8:00 am -10:50 am.
+Please see the class schedule below. - Special Dates: - o Exam: Monday, November 18, 2024 - o Final paper due: Monday, November 25, 2024 - Canvas Usage: All course correspondence will be handled via Canvas.
 Canvas will be used for material dissemination, class communication, course scheduling, and assignment submission. - Class Content: class time will be used primarily for lectures and instruction by Congressman Quigley, class discussion, and presentations from guest speakers.
 Please see the schedule below for a list of this year's guest speakers. - Attendance Policy: students are expected to attend every class inperson.
-If there are circumstances that arise that prohibit a student from attending class, please email the Teaching Assistant (TA), Alex Littell. - Missing more than one class without consent of the instructor will result in a one-level grade penalty.
-For example, if a student receives an A in the course but misses two classes without consent of the instructor, their grade will be dropped to an A-.
-If they miss three classes without consent of the instructor, their grade will be dropped to a B+, etc.
+If there are circumstances that arise that prohibit a student from attending class, please email the Teaching Assistant (TA). - All students are given one free "excused" absence.
+Any absences outside of the one "excused" absence will result in a 1% reduction in the total score (via the attendance grade).
+Students must email the TA(s) before their missed class in order to receive an "excused" absence.